cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.4.20-Beta03  May  2008  First public beta of version 1.4.20.
 1.4.20    Set of functions and online help enhanced compared to 1.4.10;
           Mostly fine tuning and code stabilization (quality release).
+1.4.21    Patch containing also MSVCR71.dll.
+This DLL is used by the current
+          OpenSSL library, but not available by default on blank Windows systems.